advocations/skype/Skype/UCWA/lobby_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-A [participant](participant_ref.md) in the lobby can be admitted by another participant in the organizer or presenter role.
+A [participant (UCWA)](participant_ref.md) in the lobby can be admitted by another participant in the organizer or presenter role.
 A participant in the lobby who is not admitted will eventually be disconnected.
-Lobby settings are controlled by the meeting organizer using the accessLevel property of [onlineMeeting](onlineMeeting_ref.md).
+Lobby settings are controlled by the meeting organizer using the accessLevel property of[onlineMeeting (UCWA)](onlineMeeting_ref.md).

 ### Properties